CapsCollective/siege-engine/README.md

 ### Setup

 1. Navigate to the project root.
-2. Run the install script for your platform:
+2. Run the setup script for your platform:

    ```bash
    // Linux & macos